Outstanding Article !

 adult prostitution.
 Around the world, prostitutes' rights organizations were

-started by young, articulate, politically savvy women and men who believed the
+started by young, articulate, politically savvy women and men who believed

-the mantra "my body, my choice" for abortion rights also applied to us and our
+think that the mantra "my body, my choice" for abortion rights also applied

-bodies.
-Can you imagine our surprise when we were told that there is no such
+to us and our bodies.
+Can you imagine our surprise when we were told that

-thing as "choice" to engage in commercial sex?
+there is no such thing as "choice" to engage in commercial sex?

 "Sexual exploitation" is a subjective concept and requires the use of other